-Also, aside from the impact of technology, as humans, it’s in our nature for our brain to think non-stop — a stream of involuntary and incessant thoughts, even when we are asleep; thinking about the uncomfortable conversation we had with a friend or colleague, about what people think about the last photo we posted on Instagram, the work we have to do at the office tomorrow, losing our job, or a random thought about what tomorrow might bring.
+Aside from the impact of technology and the attention economy, as humans, it’s in our nature to think non-stop — a stream of involuntary and incessant thoughts, even when we are asleep; thinking about the uncomfortable conversation we had with a friend or colleague, about what people think about the last photo we posted on Instagram, the work we have to do at the office tomorrow, losing our job, or a random thought about what tomorrow might bring.

 We can’t control our thoughts as our mind jumps from one thought to the other at random, a dreadful condition that appears normal because almost everyone is suffering from it.
 This incessant mental noise creates a false mind-made self that casts a shadow of fear and suffering; impacting our emotions, our productivity, our work, our relationships, how we show up, and how we view and experience the world.